Spinach and Ricotta Dumplings (Ravioli Nudi)

 Very similar to spinach gnocchi, these dumplings, which originated in Florence, are called “naked” because they wear no shell of dough.

-2. Combine ricotta, egg yolks, 1 cup of the parmigiano-reggiano, and lemon zest in a large mixing bowl.
-Stir in spinach and season to taste with cayenne, nutmeg, and salt and pepper.
-Add flour and stir just until combined.
+- In a large bowl, stir together the ricotta, egg yolks, Parmigiano-Reggiano, and lemon zest.
+Add the reserved spinach and toss to combine, then season to taste with cayenne, nutmeg, salt, and black pepper.
+Add the flour and stir just until combined.

 - Bring a large pot of generously salted water to a simmer over medium heat.
 With wet hands or a 1-tablespoon scoop, shape the spinach mixture into 1-inch balls.
 Drop one ball into the simmering water and cook until it floats to the top; if it holds its shape, continue with the remaining mixture.
 If the ball falls apart, add additional flour to the mixture, 1–2 teaspoons at a time, until it holds together in the water.
 Cook the dumplings in batches.
 As they float to the top, use a slotted spoon to transfer them to a large plate and tent with aluminum foil to keep them warm as you continue cooking the rest.
 To serve, drizzle with melted butter, top with additional Parmigiano-Reggiano, and serve warm.